Documentation for our customized KeePass client - Pleasant Password Server

 - Note: We strongly recommend keeping & safe-guarding this local Administrator account and password

 - Don't get locked out!
-Setup your Security Questions
+Setup Password Reset

 - Have a backup plan to protect against: forgetting the admin password, admin gets locked out

 Congratulations!
 You have finished installing the software!
-For next steps see the link above.
+For next steps, see the configuration links indexed aboves.

 Have Questions?
 Contact Us!